-Last week I spent two intense days learning and applying the principles of the MovNat Combatives course.
+During the summer of 2016, I spent two intense days learning, practicing, and applying principles of real-world self-defense through the MovNat Combatives Course.
 My eyes were opened to the ways we are vulnerable to predators who would do our bodies or our property harm and to the ways I can defend myself and others without any formal martial arts or fighting technique training.

 In this course, I learned the principles of environmental awareness, situational readiness, self-defense against one or multiple attackers, self-defense against an attacker with a blunt object/sharp object/firearm, how to regulate the "fight-or-flight" response during a fight, how to fall when being pushed down, how to get off the ground when being attacked by one or multiple attackers, how to fight when you're being choked, de-escalating a potential physical attack through verbal confrontation, escaping gunfire, wrestling for a knife, and how to see the world through a predator's eyes (evaluating "hard" versus "soft" targets).

 When reflecting on all that I learned over those 2 days, I came to a concerning realization:

 Why?
 Because the fight is most likely coming to you.

 Here are the stats, provided by the Federal Bureau of Investigation (F.B.I.):

 One robbery occurs every 60 seconds

 One of every five homes will experience a break-in or home invasion

 38% of assaults and 60% of rapes occur during home invasions